Table of Contents

 This is because the human body is highly complex!
 There are so many things that we can’t see and an invisible world that regulates every part of us trying to keep our bodies healthy.
 Choosing one product as a cure-all for the entire species tattoo work seems ridiculous when you think about it.
 So, what can you do to make sure you heal well after getting a tattoo?

 Wound Healing Myths

-Having Your Do Lick Your Tattoo Is Good Tattoo Aftercare.
+Having Your Dog Lick Your Tattoo Is Good Tattoo Aftercare.

-With that is out of the way, let’s go over why having your furry toe-beaned friend lick you wound is a bad idea.
+With that is out of the way, let’s go over why having your furry toe-beaned friend lick your wound is a bad idea.

-Every mouth out there has bacteria in it and dogs are no different.
-In fact strains of bacteria known for causing DEATH are evident in the mouths of puppers worldwide.
-These same strains can be fought with modern antibiotics but the rates of amputation where wounds infected with these bacteria are higher than I feel comfortable with.
+Every mouth out there has bacteria, and dogs are no different.
+Strains of bacteria known for causing DEATH are evident in the mouths of puppers worldwide.
+These same strains can be fought with modern antibiotics, but the rates of amputation where wounds infected with these bacteria are more common than you would believe.

 - Dog lick tattoo.

 - Dog bum boo boo now on the tattoo.